 As a permanent resident, you get several rights and benefits, i.e.

 To add further, a permanent resident remains citizens of his/her home country.
 This comes with both advantages as well as disadvantages.
 If you are planning to be in Canada temporarily, a Permanent resident card is definitely a better option.

 Unlike Canadian citizens, permanent residents do not have certain rights and privileges, such as,

 Also, a disadvantage of being a PR is that if you are out of the country for over a year, your PR status will be revoked.
 Additionally, you don t get a Canadian passport, you can travel outside the country on a valid PR card or PRTD (Permanent Resident Travel Document) and your home country passport.

 Seek Professional Assistance to Apply Canada PR?

 If you are also exploring the options to become permanent resident or citizen of Canada, you can seek information along with inclusive assistance and support from certified immigration experts or consultants about the ins and outs of applying for a Visa.
-An expert provides the answers to all your immigration-related questions and queries and guides you in the whole Immigration process right from start till approval of the visa.
+An expert provides the answers to all your immigration-related questions and queries and guides you in the whole Canada immigration process right from start till approval of the visa.

 With constantly changing immigration laws and legislative framework, you need to submit legal paperwork and follow guidelines and procedures in accordance with the immigration service of Canada.
 An immigration consultant performs these tasks day in and day out and they know what it takes to get the application right the very first time.